This weekend I was in TX giving the closing keynote for a powerful women’s conference. I spoke on the topic of understanding desire.

 I see a change coming among women.
 And it’s a beautiful, powerful change.
 I’m wondering if any of you are feeling the rumble inside your spirit.

-Today, this Monday morning, I invite you to take a few minutes to yourself.
-Lock yourself in the bathroom if you must and turn on the shower so everyone thinks your busy.
-Write down five desires that you’ve had in your heart, ones that you haven’t let see the light of day.
+Write down five desires you’ve had in your heart, ones that you haven’t let see the light of day.
 Think of the desires you had when you were a child, or the desires you gave up after having a baby.
 Go back to that place of innocence with me when the impossible still seemed possible.
 The first step to being fulfilled is knowing what makes your heart sing.

 What makes your heart sing?
-The world is desperate for the song that is true and genuine.
+The world is desperate for songs that are true and genuine.